gaabrieltorres7/gaabrieltorres7/README.md

 ## Hey!
 Welcome

 - 🌀 Backend is my passion
-- 🔭 Currently specializing and learning more about NodeJS and Typescript
+- 🔭 Currently specializing and learning more about NodeJS and React

 ##